 - Put on “puppet” or “magic” shows.

 My girls love to put on “puppet” shows, which aren’t always even using real puppets, and their “magic” shows are comically simple but they entertain themselves and I love how cute they are.
+You could make these paper unicorns and attach to a stick to make a super easy puppet.

 - Make paper airplanes and have flight competitions.